Why Study Biology?

 - Human Heredity

-Many biology – biomedical sciences majors enter the medical field, requiring they attend graduate or medical school after earning their undergraduate degree, while others enter the workforce.
+Many biology majors attend graduate or medical school after earning their undergraduate degree, while others enter the workforce.
 Examples of careers biology graduates pursue include:

 - Medical Laboratory Scientist or Laboratory Research Scientist